yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 #### Q. Can I package XAP.NET as a zip file instead of Windows Installer (msi)?

-XAP.NET installation is released as an {{msi}} file because simply copying the file to the target machine is not enough - a few machine settings need to be configured, and the preferred method of doing this to date is Windows Installer.
+XAP.NET installation is released as an `msi` file because simply copying the file to the target machine is not enough - a few machine settings need to be configured, and the preferred method of doing this to date is Windows Installer.

 Sometimes, however, you may want to use XAP.NET without running setup (e.g. on a production server).
 To do that: